mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/5-assigning.md

 Now we will give that variable a value (i.e. "Aaron", 36, 3.14, etc)

+This will be the third statement that we can use.

 ## How can we put data in our variable?

 When we give a variable a value, we **assign** a value to variable.